clinton-hall/nzbToMedia/README.md

 	iii.
 [CouchPotato] & [SickBeard]
-		Category = you must set the category that is passed from these applications This is the last folder name in the directory path passed as directory for completed downloads.
+		Category = you must set the category that is passed from these applications This is the last folder name in the directory path passed as "directory for completed downloads."
-		If using "blackhole-subdirectory", this is the last folder name used in the blackhole. destination = you must set the absoluet path where you want movies extracted to. this destination, for CouchPotato, must match the CouchPotato Renamers, "from" directory.
+		If using "blackhole-subdirectory", this is the last folder name used in the blackhole.

+		destination = you must set the absoluet path where you want movies extracted to. this destination, for CouchPotato, must match the CouchPotato Renamers, "from" directory.
+			/usr/local/extracted/movies
+			/usr/local/extracted/tv

 	iv.
 Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.